 MRC Undergraduate Internships

-Graphic Design interns are responsible for creating and editing promotional materials for internal and external use and distribution such as but not limited to: flyers, posters, pamphlets, and videos.
-They also work alongside the DEI Communications team to expand the recognition of the MRC brand.
+Marketing interns consist of Graphic Design and Social Media interns and are responsible for creating and editing promotional materials for internal and external use and distribution such as but not limited to: flyers, posters, pamphlets, videos, and social media content.
+They also manage all MRC social media accounts and create marketing campaigns for the center.
+Marketing interns work alongside the DEI Communications team to expand the recognition of the MRC brand.

 Students with proficiency and knowledge in Adobe Creative Suite softwares, and video production are preferred.